isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     void val(int&);       // Bad: Is val reading its argument

 ##### Enforcement

 * Flag reference to non-`const` parameters that are not read before being written to and are a type that could be cheaply returned; they should be "out" return values.
 * Flag returning a `const` value.
 To fix: Remove `const` to return a non-`const` value instead.

 ### <a name="Rf-out-multi"></a>F.21: To return multiple "out" values, prefer returning a tuple or struct

 ##### Reason

 A return value is self-documenting as an "output-only" value.
-And yes, C++ does have multiple return values, by convention of using a `tuple`, with the extra convenience of `tie` at the call site.
+Note that C++ does have multiple return values, by convention of using a `tuple`, possibly with the extra convenience of `tie` at the call site.

 ##### Example

-    int f(const string& input, /*output only*/ string& output_data) // BAD: output-only parameter documented in a comment {
+    // BAD: output-only parameter documented in a comment int f(const string& input, /*output only*/ string& output_data) {
         // ...
         output_data = something();
         return status;
     }

+    // GOOD: self-documenting
-    tuple<int, string> f(const string& input) // GOOD: self-documenting
+    tuple<int, string> f(const string& input)
     {
         // ...
         return make_tuple(status, something());
     }

-In fact, C++98's standard library already used this convenient feature, because a `pair` is like a two-element `tuple`.
+C++98's standard library already used this style, because a `pair` is like a two-element `tuple`.
-For example, given a `set<string> myset`, consider:
+For example, given a `set<string> my_set`, consider:

     // C++98
-    result = myset.insert("Hello");
+    result = my_set.insert("Hello");
     if (result.second) do_something_with(result.first);    // workaround

 With C++11 we can write this, putting the results directly in existing local variables:

     Sometype iter;                                // default initialize if we haven't already Someothertype success;                        // used these variables for some other purpose

-    tie(iter, success) = myset.insert("Hello");         // normal return value
+    tie(iter, success) = my_set.insert("Hello");   // normal return value
     if (success) do_something_with(iter);

-With C++17 we may be able to write something like this, also declaring the variables:
+With C++17 we should be able to use "structured bindings" to declare and initialize the multiple variables:

-    auto { iter, success } = myset.insert("Hello");
+    if (auto [ iter, success ] = my_set.insert("Hello"); success) do_something_with(iter);
-    if (success) do_something_with(iter);

-**Exception**: For types like `string` and `vector` that carry additional capacity, it can sometimes be useful to treat it as in/out instead by using the "caller-allocated out" pattern, which is to pass an output-only object by reference to non-`const` so that when the callee writes to it the object can reuse any capacity or other resources that it already contains.
-This technique can dramatically reduce the number of allocations in a loop that repeatedly calls other functions to get string values, by using a single string object for the entire loop.

-    ??? example ???
+##### Exception

+Sometimes, we need to pass an object to a function to manipulate its state.
+In such cases, passing the object by reference [`T&`](#Rf-inout) is usually the right technique.
+Explicitly passing an in-out parameter back out again as a return value is often not necessary.
+For example:

+    istream& operator>>(istream& is, string& s);    // much like std::operator>>()

+    for (string s; cin >> s; ) {
+        // do something with line
+    }

+Here, both `s` and `cin` are used as in-out parameters.
+We pass `cin` by (non-`const`) reference to be able to manipulate its state.
+We pass `s` to avoid repeated allocations.
+By reusing `s` (passed by reference), we allocate new memory only when we need to expand `s`'s capacity.
+This technique is sometimes called the "caller-allocated out" pattern and is particularly useful for types, such as `string` and `vector`, that needs to do free store allocations.

+To compare, if we passed out all values as return values, we would something like this:

+    pair<istream&, string> get_string(istream& is);  // not recommended
+    {
+        string s;
+        cin >> s;
+        return {is, s};
+    }

+    for (auto p = get_string(cin); p.first; ) {
+        // do something with p.second
+    }

+We consider that significantly less elegant and definitely significantly slower.

+For a really strict reading this rule (F.21), the exceptions isn't really an exception because it relies on in-out parameters, rather than the plain out parameters mentioned in the rule.
+However, we prefer to be explicit, rather than subtle.

 ##### Note

+In many cases it may be useful to return a specific, user-defined "Value or error" type.
+For example:

+    struct

+The overly-generic `pair` and `tuple` should be used only when the value returned represents to independent entities rather than an abstraction.

-In some cases it may be useful to return a specific, user-defined `Value_or_error` type along the lines of `variant<T, error_code>`, rather than using the generic `tuple`.
+type along the lines of `variant<T, error_code>`, rather than using the generic `tuple`.

 ##### Enforcement

 * Output parameters should be replaced by return values.
   An output parameter is one that the function writes to, invokes a non-`const` member function, or passes on as a non-`const`.

 ### <a name="Rf-ptr"></a>F.22: Use `T*` or `owner<T*>` to designate a single object

 ##### Reason

+Readability: it makes the meaning of a plain pointer clear.
+Enables significant tool support.

+##### Note

 In traditional C and C++ code, plain `T*` is used for many weakly-related purposes, such as: